Skip to content

 Create a toolset for delegating tasks to subagents.

 This is the main entry point for using the subagent system.
-It creates a toolset with tools for: - task: Delegate a task to a subagent (sync or async) - check_task: Check status of an async task - answer_subagent: Answer a question from a subagent - list_active_tasks: List all running background tasks - soft_cancel_task: Request cooperative cancellation - hard_cancel_task: Immediately cancel a task
+It creates a toolset with tools for: - task: Delegate a task to a subagent (sync or async) - check_task: Check status of an async task - answer_subagent: Answer a question from a subagent - list_active_tasks: List all running background tasks - wait_tasks: Wait for one or more background tasks to finish - soft_cancel_task: Request cooperative cancellation - hard_cancel_task: Immediately cancel a task

 Parameters: